 Using the JARA partition

-Applications for computing time on the JARA partition can be submitted by any scientist of RWTH Aachen University and Forschungszentrum Jülich qualified in his or her respective field of research.
-Computing resources are allocated on the basis of independent referees' reports and according to the guidelines of the Deutsche Forschungsgemeinschaft (DFG).
+Applications for computing time on the JARA partition were submitted by many scientist of RWTH Aachen University and Forschungszentrum Jülich qualified in his or her respective field of research.
+Computing resources were allocated on the basis of independent referees' reports and according to the guidelines of the Deutsche Forschungsgemeinschaft (DFG).

-Prospective users can apply for computing time twice a year at defined periods of time, see https://www.jara.org/en/research/center-for-simulation-and-data-sciences/jara-partition/applying-for-computing-time.
+Applying for computing time was possible twice a year at defined periods of time, see https://www.jara.org/en/research/center-for-simulation-and-data-sciences/jara-partition/applying-for-computing-time.

-Technically, JARA Partition in Aachen use the same tools and processes as described in Project-based Management of Resources of the RWTH Compute Cluster.
+Technically, JARA Partition in Aachen used the same tools and processes as described in Project-based Management of Resources of the RWTH High Performance Computing.
 Please bear in mind

 The JARA Partition in Jülich obey the rule of JSC and is not described here.